 • A sprint reporting integration pulling Jira velocity, ticket completion, and blocker data into a weekly narrative template

-• PRD first draft: 4 to 6 hrs each to under 1 hr each
+• PRD first drafts drop from 4 to 6 hours each to under 1 hour each

-• Total recovered: ~13 hrs/wk across the product team
+• Total recovered capacity: roughly 13 hrs/wk across the product team

-This follows the same economic pattern documented across AI automation ROI examples in other team functions: the ROI case is strongest when the workflow is high-frequency, structurally repetitive, and currently consuming professional-level time.
+That follows the same economic pattern seen in other AI automation ROI examples: the ROI case is strongest when the workflow is high-frequency, structurally repetitive, and currently consuming professional-level time.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.